LUDB: a new open-access validation tool for electrocardiogram delineation algorithms: Conclusion

 Despite an urgent need in thoroughly annotated and open datasets of human ECGs to serve testbeds for delineation algorithms, the offer remains quite limited \cite{mitdb,edb,qtdb}.
 Moreover, each case comes short of having multi-lead recordings, a standard output for modern hospital cardiographs, and a manual expert markup of all kinds of waves (P, QRS, and T).
 Ideally, the recordings would be supplied with diagnosis or a note on abnormalities in ECG, that additionally enables training and validating the algorithms for an automated identification of possible pathology.

 The presented Lobachevsky University Database is a step to fill the existing gap.
-Openly accessible at Lobachevsky University website and submitted to PhysioNet \cite{PhysioNet}, it contains 12-lead ECG recordings for 200 subjects (hospital patients and participants without a history of complaints) in wfdb (PhysioNet) format, manually annotated and annotated with noticed abnormalities.
+Openly accessible at Lobachevsky University website and \NewCorrection{available on} PhysioNet \cite{Our_PhysioNet}, it contains 12-lead ECG recordings for 200 subjects (hospital patients and participants without a history of complaints) in wfdb (PhysioNet) format, manually annotated \NewCorrection{(except for U-waves)} and \NewCorrection{supplied} with noticed abnormalities.
 Moreover, it offers a variety of complex morphologies to challenge delineation algorithms.
 A case study that employed ecg-kit \cite{ECGKit} and our recently developed delineation algorithm \cite{Kalyakulina2018} demonstrates how one can take a full advantage of multi-lead recordings to implement error corrections in signals from separate leads, and improve recognition of complex wave morphologies, as well as precision of timing for delineation points, as compared to the performance on the 2-lead dataset.
-The further extention of LUDB, that would not simply enrich the base, but will make it suitable for exploring machine learning and neural network algorithms for an automated diagnosis, is to follow.
+The further \NewCorrection{extension} of LUDB, that would not simply enrich the base, but will make it suitable for exploring machine learning and neural network algorithms for an automated diagnosis, is to follow.
 It would be also important to receive independent manual delineations by the other experts.

 Our results confirm that some delineation tools can have a considerably different performance on different datasets.
 Different instrumental origin of ECG is only one, and probably a minor reason for that.
 The inevitable variability in individual expert opinion on delineation and diagnosis could give a much greater impact, both at the validation stage and for the end use.
-However, one still lacks enough data to evaluate and accomodate this issue.
-Admittably, the future quality assurance of delineation algorithms will emphasyze the robust albeit next to perfect performance over a wealth of datasets, rather than maximizing it against a given example.
+However, one still lacks enough data to evaluate and \NewCorrection{accommodate} this issue. \NewCorrection{Admittedly}, the future quality assurance of delineation algorithms will \NewCorrection{emphasize} the robust albeit next to perfect performance over a wealth of datasets, rather than maximizing it against a given example.